Lights Across Canada

 The City of Yellowknife acknowledges that we are located in Chief Drygeese territory.
 From time immemorial, it has been the traditional land of the Yellowknives Dene First Nation.
 We respect the histories, languages, and cultures of all other Indigenous Peoples including the North Slave Métis, and all First Nations, Métis, and Inuit whose presence continues to enrich our vibrant community.

-Registration for fall aquatic and recreation programs opens on August 19 at 9 a.m.
+Registration for winter recreation programs opens on December 3rd at 9 a.m.

 On September 12, 2025, Mayor Ben Hendriksen delivered "A New Playbook for Northern Prosperity."
 Click the button below to watch the full video.